TanyaCoder-27/LaneVision/README.md

 2. Click on "Upload Video" in the navigation or dashboard
 3. Fill in the video title and upload your traffic video file
 4. Wait for the processing to complete (progress will be displayed)
-5. View the processed video with speed and license plate detections
+5. View the processed video with speed and vehicle tracking

 ### Viewing Results